pilarskj/celldev/README.md

 We simulate CRISPR lineage recordings and apply Bayesian inference in BEAST 2 for the joint inference of time-scaled cell lineage trees and parameters of the cell population processes.
 We evaluate the inference performance under various conditions and assess how much information on cell development the recordings provide.

-We use the following BEAST2 packages:
+We use the following BEAST 2 packages:

 [TiDeTree](https://github.com/seidels/tidetree): models CRISPR-Cas9 editing on multiple independent target sites; editing outcomes are indels